 Ah, is that a misogynistic streak in me?

-After disembarking from the ferry, I walk beneath the three-legged Taksin Bridge, named for the king whose name I have to research because like many Thai names, they are about six to eight syllables and make me sound like I have a mouth full of teeth.
+After disembarking from the ferry, I walk beneath the three-legged Taksin Bridge, named for the king whose name I have to research because, like many Thai names, they are about six to eight syllables and make me sound like I have a mouth full of teeth.

-I am called to by the many Tuk Tuk drivers, minimal street food vendors, long tail boat cruise schedulers and the many other enterprising sellers of whatever who’ve set up shop along the Soi leading to the Main Street on this side of Chaophrya.
+I am called to by the many Tuk Tuk drivers, minimal street food vendors, long-tail boat cruise schedulers, and the many other enterprising sellers of whatever who’ve set up shop along the Soi leading to the Main Street on this side of Chaophrya.

 The sun is already making its mark on yesterday evening’s pavement leftovers and workers who must wear conventional office attire made of skin-suffocating polyester and patent leather.
 It generally ripens the fruit of Bangkok’s day.

 I am quite fortunate.
-My fortune allows me to wear light shorts similar to swim trunks; a thin, short sleeve, light blue-striped button up shirt open to my chest; and open hiking sandals.
+My fortune allows me to wear light shorts similar to swim trunks; a thin, short sleeve, light blue striped button-up shirt open to my chest; and open hiking sandals.
 It is this, in part, that affords me the luxury of claiming to love the sun and the heat.
 Of course, if you’re able to wear next to nothing, have no one to see and nowhere to be and so can sweat your way through the day, what’s to complain about?

 I pass by the woman quickly selling out of her clear plastic containers of white rice, a mystery pork and gravy, and a fried egg atop it all.
 I know from experience that she is the wife or partner or something of the guy up at the corner who hawks their main supply of thin, clear, BPA-infused food containers, and I will go to him to buy.

-For some reason, I rationalize that because his station is the source of the little meals, it is probably more safe to eat from there.
+For some reason, I rationalize that because his station is the source of the little meals, it is probably safer to eat from there.
 Like it must be more fresh or hot or… In truth, he doesn’t even cook it there, unlike other street vendors, and so it should be even more suspect in my mind.
 But since coming to Bangkok, I find I rationalize many things with irrational thinking.

 My thoughts are occupied by these types of self-conversations much of my time here in the city that makes Los Angeles look like a hamlet.